Understanding Limerence: A Journey to Clarity

 Consider:

 Limerence can feel like fate.
-But psychologically, it often reflects a perfect storm of longing + uncertainty + reward learning + attachment needs.
+But psychologically, it often reflects a perfect storm of longing, uncertainty, reward learning, and attachment needs.
 That’s not a character flaw—it’s a human nervous system doing its best to find connection and safety.

 With boundaries, skill-building, and (when needed) therapy, limerence can soften.
 And often, what emerges on the other side is something more sustaining than obsession: clarity, self-respect, and the capacity for secure love.